Wirecard: Scandal and insolvency

 A criminal investigation began on 22 June 2020; Wirecard's recently resigned CEO, Markus Braun, was arrested the same day.
 On 25 June, Wirecard filed for bankruptcy, citing "over-indebtedness".
 On 25 August 2020, the firm's administration axed the contracts of its chief executive manager as well as two additional managers.
 Furthermore, 730 company staff were also cut.
 In September 2020, the German parliament announced that it would organize an inquiry in order to fully investigate the reasons why the government failed to prevent the corporate fraud.

 The UK Financial Conduct Authority froze the activities of Wirecard's British subsidiary, Wirecard Card Solutions Limited, between 26 June 2020 and 30 June 2020, after which Wirecard UK operations were allowed to resume, albeit with restrictions.
 Singapore's central bank, the Monetary Authority of Singapore (MAS), announced in September 2020 that it has directed Wirecard's Singapore branch to stop their payment services there, and return all funds owed, in light of the company's insolvent business and inability to continue providing payment services in Singapore.

 A report published in June 2020 by the interdisciplinary journalism laboratory Citizen Lab at the University of Toronto stated that persons and organisations publicly critical of Wirecard had been the target of sustained hacking and phishing attempts by a hackers-for-hire group dubbed Dark Basin.
 According to the report, some of the critical entities, which included hedge funds, short sellers, investigators, and journalists, were "targeted almost daily for months, and continued to receive messages for years".
 The report linked the attacks "with high confidence" to the Indian company BellTroX InfoTech which has a history of other hacking-for-hire operations.
 U.S. prosecutors in New York and the FBI reportedly started an investigation into the hacker-for-hire allegations.
 Wirecard denied any wrongdoing.

 On 20 May 2021, Pav Gill, Wirecard's senior legal counsel based in Singapore who looked after all legal aspects of Wirecard's business and operations in the Asia-Pacific region, revealed himself to be the whistleblower who provided the material exposing the fraud to the Financial Times.

 During June 2023, Singapore's State Court sentenced James Wardhana, Wirecard's international finance manager to 21 months and Chai Ai Lim, Wirecard Asia's Head of Finance, to 10 months of imprisonment.

+In January 2026, a Singaporean court sentenced R Shanmugaratnam and James Henry O’Sullivan to 10 and 6.5 years in prison respectively for falsification of accounts related to Wirecard.
+Shanmugaratnam ran Citadelle Corporate Services in Singapore and issued false confirmation letters for O’Sullivan, claiming that Citadelle held for Wirecard in various accounts.